-Aja Alia is a devoted soon-to-be wife, mother, Life & Dating Coach, and founder of Intentional Adornments & Studio Two Five Two.
+Aja Alia is a mother, Life & Dating Coach, and founder of Intentional Adornments, Intentional Hair Care & Intentional Branding with Studio Two Five Two.

 Passionate about helping others achieve personal growth, Aja’s professional life has been dedicated to erasing the “woman with daddy issues” stigma as she calls on her knowledge, experience, and understanding to support others in their journey towards defeating generational curses.

 When she’s not defeating black love, you’ll find Aja taking on new experiences through her love of jewelry making, plant life, fashion, food, and inspiring others.

 Over the years, Black culture has been admired, adopted, and co-opted by the mainstream and in many cases without giving credit where it is due.

 Our take on cultural appropriation is that anyone (White, Black or otherwise) who takes up the practices or implements of another culture should at least take the time to learn something about that culture and most importantly credit them for their historical contribution.

 As a Black-owned company, we feel it is our responsibility to share the unique history of our product and its varied uses across the continent and in the diaspora.
 Here are just a few examples!

 Waist beads can be seen worn by dancers depicted on the walls of ancient Kemet (now called Egypt).